gftf2011/url-shortener/docs/requirements/short-urls/create-short-url.md

 > ## Success Case

 1.  ✅ Receives **Post** request at route **/**
+2.  ✅ Validates if **authorization** header is valid
-2.  ✅ Checks if client with given id already exists
+3.  ✅ Checks if client do exists
-3.  ✅ Validates if **longUrl** is valid
+4.  ✅ Validates if **longUrl** is valid
-4.  ✅ Get the last id from last short-url created
+5.  ✅ Get the last id from last short-url created
-5.  ✅ Increments the last id
+6.  ✅ Increments the last id
-6.  ✅ **Creates** the short-url in the database
+7.  ✅ **Creates** the short-url in the database
-7.  ✅ Decreases the 'creation link quota' from the client based on it's plan
+8.  ✅ Decreases the 'creation link quota' from the client based on it's plan
-8.  ✅ Returns **201** status code and **id** from short-url created
+9.  ✅ Returns **201** status code and **id** from short-url created

 > ## Error Case